successful-fella/internshala-blood-bank/README.md

 ## Notes
 > Since it says assume that it will be used by real people, I wanted to add edit profile, forgot password types feature which I didn't implemented since this is a demo assignment.
+> For frontend, I only used Now UI Kit but the page look is coded by myself.